Nozbe/NoOffice.org/_book/security.md

 With this set up everyone on the team has access to the *Shared* vault but then selected people depending on their role with the company get access to additional vaults.

 The only thing someone has to remember is the password to the Password Vault.
 It's called the *master password*.
 The best way to make it really secure it to just glue together four random words and maybe a number.
 Like: *CarFlowerBiteMust38*.
-It's easy to remember yet it's nearly impossible for anyone or any system to brute-force figure out.
+It's easy to remember yet it's nearly impossible for anyone or any system to figure out with brute-force.

 ### 2. Set up Two-Factor Authentication (2FA)

 2FA or MFA (Multi-Factor Authentication)[^3] adds an additional layer of security to online services.
 It was first used in online banking but now it's a good practice of setting it up everywhere you can.
 What it means is that to log in to an online service you need not only a combination of your user name and password but also a one-time code generated by your personal device - usually a smartphone[^4].

-In our company we use many online services daily and our team members need to set up 2FA for all of them - we have a checklist that we keep maintained and updated[^5].
+In our company we use many online services daily and our team members need to set up 2FA for all of them - we have a checklist for that[^5].

 While you're setting up 2FA for all the services and social media sites you're accessing frequently, make sure to review all their corresponding security options, especially:

 * update your password for a stronger one
 * add your phone number as an additional means of accessing the account
-* review all the connected services or apps that might have access to your account
+* review all the connected services or apps that might have access to your account (especially review your social media profiles)

+Many online services that rely on teams signing up, have an option to *force* everyone on the team to use 2FA.
+If you're a team admin, take advantage of this option.
+This way upon next sign in all the laggards in your team will have no option but to set up their authentication device if they want to access their account.
+Typically when we want to exercise such option, we give our team a week of advanced warning.
+After that, we flip the switch and then we know everyone on the team is set up.

 ### 3. Secure your personal devices

 In the past people used to get all their devices from their employer - the computer and phone set up and configured by the corporate IT department.
 However with the recent emergence of smartphones and tablets the *bring your own device*[^6] trend revisited these policies.

-In our company people use the computers, smartphones and tablets they own themselves.
+In our company most people use the computers, smartphones and tablets they own themselves.
 We don't have control over them.
-So what we do is we have to make sure people secure their devices themselves.
+So what we do is we make sure people secure their devices themselves by reviewing the best practices with them.
 For that, we have prepared handy checklists:

 * Securing a Mac computer[^7]
 * Securing a Windows computer[^8]